-The CAES Business Office is responsible for processing all Hatch Research Projects and assists faculty of the College of Agricultural and Environmental Sciences in preparation and submission of research project proposals through appropriate channels to USDA.
-Read more about how to develop a HATCH project and how to report on a HATCH project.
+The Accountability and Reporting office in CAES Business Services is responsible for processing all Hatch Research Projects and assists faculty of the College of Agricultural and Environmental Sciences in preparation and submission of research project proposals through appropriate channels to USDA.
+Read more about developing and reporting against a Hatch project.

-Within six months after an initial faculty appointment to the Georgia Agricultural Experiment Stations, but no later than nine months following the appointment date, one or more thoroughly developed and peer reviewed research projects must be submitted to the Director of GAES.
+Within six months after an initial faculty appointment to the Agricultural Experiment Station, but no later than nine months following the appointment date, one or more thoroughly developed and peer reviewed research projects must be submitted to the Accountability Office.

 - The scientist must have a proven record of research in the area of interest, prior to submission of the project.

 - The project must be designed to provide information in an area where the Experiment Stations need expertise.

 - The proposed project must have preliminary approval of the appropriate Department Head and Associate Dean for Research.

 - The proposed written project will be subject to peer reviews within the Department or College as per the AES guidelines.